Dwayne-Zammit/wordpress-deployment-aws/README.md

-# Deployment and CI/CD Documentation for WordPress Project
+# Deployment and CI/CD Documentation for WordPress Project for WIS DevOps Test

 ## Introduction